a-tiny-project/.github/profile/README.md

 - The first is as an experiment, testing the hypothesis that agents can be coerced to write high-performance software.
 Coercion here roughly means _with disciplined context management_ through tools, including programming languages and systems.
-- The second is as a source of high-performance programmable software, for usage more generally.
+- The second is as a source of high-performance programmable software, for usage more generally (beyond the purview of seeing _if agents can write this stuff_: we want it to be useful!
+To laypeople, to scientists, etc)

 In any case, it should be abundantly clear ahead of time **that agents are being used to write this software**.
 This project does not seek to hide that, *it is the entire point of the project*.